mukeshkharita/mukeshkharita.github.io/about.md

 permalink: /about/
 ---

 My name is Mukesh Kumar Kharita.
-I am B.Tech + M.Tech Dual Degree in Computer Science & Engineering Student of National Institute of Technology, Hamirpur Himachal Pradesh.
+I am working at Wayfair as a Software Engineer in Berlin, Germany.
 I love to write the code.
 I listen Music.

 You can see more about me [here](http://mukeshkharita.me).